 How to Use Limes

-To get the zest, run a microplane or grater over the surface, scraping off just the green part on the outside, avoiding the bitter white pith underneath.
+Limes can be broken down into two main flavor parts: the zest and the juice.
+To get the zest, rinse the fruit with water and pat dry.
+Run a microplane or grater over the outer surface, scraping off just the green part of the skin while avoiding the bitter white pith underneath.

 To get fresh-squeezed lime juice, cut the lime in half and squeeze out the juice.
 This can be done by hand or with any variety of citrus juicers, either manual or electric.
 Maximize the juice yield by using fruit at room temperature.
 Before cutting it, roll it under your palm on the counter, applying firm pressure for about 10 seconds.
 The average lime yields 1 tablespoon or between 1/2 ounce and 1 ounce of juice.